Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Modeling Mixed Traffic Systems

 \section{Modeling Mixed Traffic Systems}

 In this section, we present a dynamical model of mixed traffic systems in a ring-road setup.
 As shown in Fig.~\ref{Fig:SystemModel}, we consider a single-lane ring road of length $ L $ with $ n $ vehicles, among which there are $ k $ AVs and $ n-k $ HDVs.
 The vehicles are indexed from 1 to $ n $ , and we define $ \Omega = \{ 1,2, \ldots ,n \}$.
+Due to the single-lane setup, no lane changing behavior is considered, and we focus on the longitudinal dynamics.

 The formation of AVs is characterized by their spatial location in mixed traffic, which is represented as a set variable